-The evaluation was as follows: the moment of inertia changes at 5 s from J{init} to J{inc} , and the torque load with 1 Nm is applied at 30 s.
+The evaluation was as follows: the moment of inertia changes at 5 s from $J{\rm init}$ to $J{\rm inc}$, and the torque load with 1 Nm is applied at 30 s.
 Due to that, the paper is related to the selection of reference model, and only the final fitness is presented for each adaptation mechanism and reference model implementation.
 In addition, the IAE and controller coefficients in the time domain are presented to indicate the difference in adaptation behavior.
 The angular velocity, q-axis current, and a control signal for the last period of the reference signal are presented in Fig. 5, and the IAE and controller coefficients in the time domain are presented in Fig. 6.
 From the step responses, one can see that APOA provides oscillation-free operation for all implemented models.
-Also, the implementation of a firstorder system provides a smooth angular velocity response.
+Also, the implementation of a first-order system provides a smooth angular velocity response.
 It noticeably differs from the rest of the results.
 However, the desired shape of the system response is kept similar to the initial one, i.e., no oscillation, no overshoot, and close to the desired rise time.
 It is worth pointing out that APOA triggers optimization just after the moment of inertia has been changed and finishes adaptation within around 10 seconds.
 The step change of torque load has triggered only for model A. However, the obtained solution for the next evaluated coefficients provides an acceptable response, and APOA has stopped the optimization.
-One can see that changes of controller coefficients change every 1 second, and only one value changes at once.
+One can see that changes in controller coefficients change every 1 second, and only one value changes at once.
 It is related to the application of the Pattern Search algorithm for optimization.
 Finally, regardless of the implemented reference model, APOA has found the solution with an IAE value close to the initial one (i.e., IAE value for a nominal moment of inertia and initial controller coefficients).
 In the case of the W-H rule, the first-order system (B) used as the reference model provides significant oscillations in steady-state for non-zero reference value.
 Moreover, the reference model based on signal filtering (C) also has noticeable oscillations at the rising edge of the angular velocity.
 Small oscillations are also present for models A and D. However, they are caused by relatively high adaptation gain and have a negligible impact on angular velocity response.
 The IAE plot shows that the W-H rule tries to adapt to models B and C until the moment of inertia has been changed.
-The reason is that these reference models differ from the system's initial response (see Fig. 3).
+The reason is that these reference models differ from the system initial response (see Fig. 3).
 The W-H rule provides a high final IAE value for the reference model based on the first-order system (B).
 For the signal filtering-based reference model (C), the IAE has a similar value to the rest of the results.
 However, it has the highest value.

-Next, the same experiment has been evaluated for the current limitation to 3 A to present the behavior of the adaptation mechanism in the case of the non-reachable reference model.
-After increasing the moment of inertia, the current limitation causes the same dynamic as the initial response is impossible to reach.
-The angular velocity, q-axis current, and a control signal for the last period of the reference signal are presented in Fig. 8, and the IAE and controller coefficients in the time domain are presented in Fig. 7.
+Fig. 4.
+Comparison of reference model A responses calculated with different sampling frequencies nal for the last period of the reference signal are presented in Fig. 8, and the IAE and controller coefficients in the time domain are presented in Fig. 7.
 One can see that all results for the W-H rule provide oscillating characteristics in step responses.
 Moreover, the final IAE values are very high.
 In the case of APOA, the adaptation process required significantly more time since the stop criteria are related to reaching satisfactory fitness to the reference model, which is impossible in this experiment.
-The second stop criterion is the convergence of the optimization algorithm, which takes some time.
-However, from the current responses, one can see that all APOA examinations with different reference models provide oscillation-free operation.
-The IAE value is significantly lower than solutions obtained by the W-H rule.